MIKE BARSON: Born April 21 1958, Edinburgh

 The son of two art teachers, Mike grew up in Kentish Town and Muswell Hill.
 His father left when he was young, so Mike and older brothers Ben and Dan were raised by his mum under straitened circumstances.
 They each tried to outdo each other on the piano kept in the hall, with their self-taught efforts becoming quite accomplished – Ben playing modern jazz with his hippy mates and Dan with his rock ‘n’ roll band.

-MIKE: I went to Brookfield School, between Kentish Town and Highgate.
+MIKE: I used to live in Kentish Town, then my mum sold the house and we moved out to Crouch End.
+I wasn’t very happy, as all my mates were living in Kentish Town.
+I felt like I was out in the middle of nowhere.
+Before that, I went to Brookfield School, between Kentish Town and Highgate.
 My favourite subject was science because we had a good teacher.
 Then in 1975 I went to Hornsey Art School because I wanted to become a commercial artist.
 I used to like advertisements and things like that.
 I never particularly liked any great works of art, I preferred commercial art and cartoons.
 But I only completed the first year foundation course and didn’t get in for the next part because I fucked it up a bit.
 I didn’t really like it there – they were all sort of ponces.
 Art schools don’t really seem to be into art, they’re more into talking about it.
 It shouldn’t be to do with how many ‘A’ levels you can get, because they don’t have all that much to do with intelligence at all – they just reflect your abilities to learn things.
 But that’s all they seem to want, so they do a lot of talking at them.
 A lot of those people are really useless at drawing or painting.
 They just have a lot of waffle.
 Being able to talk about what you’re doing has a lot to do with how impressed people are about it.
 If you talk really confidently about what you’re doing, people think that maybe it is good-people tend to agree with what they’re told.
 So anyway, I didn’t really like it, and I didn’t go in very frequently.
 Quite often I’d just go in and spend the whole afternoon playing the piano in the hall.
 I applied for another three-year course at the London School Of Printing, but I turned up two hours late for the interview and they never let me in.
 But I wasn’t really that bothered, I was more interested in just practising and trying to get better on the piano.
 I never bothered to read music or try to learn classical stuff – it never sounded any good, even if you could play it properly; Beethoven and the rest seemed out of tune to me.
 And you only need to read music if you want to play other people’s tunes.
 I suppose I was trying to keep up with my brother Ben, who was a brilliant musician.
 He played all the instruments himself – a bit of a wizard.
 But there was no rivalry between us; he’d just always been better than me.
 Ben was into modern jazz and had a five-album box set by Keith Jarrett, which as far as I could hear had one good song on it.
 He also used to get a lot of old reggae – things like Tighten Up Volume 1.
 So I used to listen to that and old Tamla Motown – it was the old cliche of my elder brother having the records and me listening to them.
-I used to listen to Elton John’s Tumbleweed Connection, and I also liked Carole King and Joni Mitchell.
+I might be a silly old fart, but it was a great time for music back then; I used to listen to Elton John’s Tumbleweed Connection, and I also liked Carole King and Joni Mitchell.
 Fire In The Hole by Steely Dan had a really nice piano solo on it which I listened to again and again, although I never tried to play it; Steely Dan’s a bit complicated.
 I also liked Robert Wyatt and Soft Machine – their album Third is great and Moon in June is a great track.
 And of course, there was The Beatles.
 When I was a little nipper, about six or seven, we used to go on our summer holidays to my granny’s in Lewis on the train from Victoria.
 Me and my brothers used to stick our heads out of the window and sing A Day In The Life at the top of our voices.

 CHRIS FOREMAN: Born August 8 1956, London